About Therapy

 “Steve was brilliant.
 He was easy to talk to, which I thought I would have problems with, as I don’t like talking about myself.”

-As an Integrative Counsellor, I believe in adapting my approach to every individual I work with.
-To this end, I draw on more than one therapeutic approach, allowing me to be flexible and truly present to the needs of the person I’m working with, rather than having a ‘one size fits all’ approach.
-This may mean working from a humanistic stance, psychodynamic approaches, using CBT tools when helpful, and from other theories such as attachment or an existential perspective.
+As an Integrative Therapist, I believe in adapting my approach to each individual I work with.
+To this end, I draw on more than one therapeutic approach, allowing me to be flexible and truly attuned to the needs of the person I’m working with, rather than having a ‘one size fits all’ approach.
 Most importantly, I will be fully engaged with you and the process.

 I offer a free initial twenty minute phone call or Zoom meeting, in which we can discuss what you’re looking for, as well as giving you an opportunity to ask any questions about how the process might work.
 If you feel happy to proceed, we can then arrange a first session either in person or online.